awslabs/aws-sdk-swift/reference/0.x/AWSCodeCommit/CodeCommitClientProtocol.md

 func describePullRequestEvents(input: DescribePullRequestEventsInput, completion: @escaping (ClientRuntime.SdkResult<DescribePullRequestEventsOutputResponse, DescribePullRequestEventsOutputError>) -> Void)
 ```

-### disassociateApprovalRuleTemplateFromRepository(input:​completion:​)
+### disassociateApprovalRuleTemplateFromRepository(input:completion:)

-Removes the association between a template and a repository so that approval rules
-based on the template are not automatically created when pull requests are created in
-the specified repository.
-This does not delete any approval rules previously created for
-pull requests through the template association.
+Removes the association between a template and a repository so that approval rules based on the template are not automatically created when pull requests are created in the specified repository.
+This does not delete any approval rules previously created for pull requests through the template association.

 ``` swift
 func disassociateApprovalRuleTemplateFromRepository(input: DisassociateApprovalRuleTemplateFromRepositoryInput, completion: @escaping (ClientRuntime.SdkResult<DisassociateApprovalRuleTemplateFromRepositoryOutputResponse, DisassociateApprovalRuleTemplateFromRepositoryOutputError>) -> Void)
 ```

-### evaluatePullRequestApprovalRules(input:​completion:​)
+### evaluatePullRequestApprovalRules(input:completion:)

 Evaluates whether a pull request has met all the conditions specified in its associated approval rules.